TIBCOSoftware/TIBCO-Messaging/eftl/samples/nodejs/readme.txt

         Basic subscriber program that demonstrates the use of subscribing to eFTL messages.

+ stop_subscriber.js

+        Basic subscriber program that demonstrates the use of stopping and starting a subscription.

  shared_durable.js

         Basic subscriber program that demonstrates the use of